martijnbeeks/deep-copy-project/app/DATABASE_SETUP.md

 # Database Setup Guide

-This guide contains all the commands needed to set up the AI Copywriting database in PostgreSQL.
+This guide contains all the commands needed to set up the  database in PostgreSQL.

 ## Prerequisites